msakuta/massphoto/README.md

 * Secure system.
 Do not keep sensitive data in this server, unless you limit access only from internal network.

+## Access Control Rules

+It has somewhat different acecess control rules from usual filesystems.
+It is inspired by zenphoto, where anyone can unlock and see the album contents if the password is given.

+First, user accounts are managed in such a way that:

+* Each account has a user name, a password and is_admin flag.
+* When the applciation starts for the first time, it will create an admin account with the default name 'admin'.
+* Only the admin can create new accounts or delete them.
+* User can login to an account by entering a password.
+The login state is kept as long as the session lives.
+* A user can change his/her own password.

+And these are the rules of albums:

+* Each album has an owner user account and an optional password.
+* If an album has a password, it cannot be seen by users except the owner or the admins.
+* The owner or the admin can set a password to an album.
+* Users can see the contents of an album if they give a correct password, even if they do not login.

 ## TODOs

 * [ ] Access control per directory